STORY

 DIRECTORS STATEMENT

-- a microcosm of damaged people bringing a little girl into the world that they weren’t prepared to meet.
-It speaks to the young child still crouching inside each of us, especially those who have endured fallout from growing up in a home where addiction, violence and mental health issues prevailed.
-It’s a story about a neglectful father who edges on abuse, trying to love, and a young child who discovers her resilience.
+RUN WILD (shot on super 16mm) is a narrative short based on my upbringing, a microcosm of damaged people bringing a little girl into the world they weren’t ready to meet.
+It calls out to the young child still crouching inside each of us, especially those who’ve endured fallout from growing up in a home where addiction, violence and mental health issues prevailed.

-Through the making of this film, I aim to pry open childhood secrets we carry over time ~ just long enough to remind us that we are not alone ~ that we are whole, powerful and safe to make new choices.
+Through the making of this film, I aim to pry open the strong hold that childhood secrets carry over time – if only briefly - just long enough to remind us all that we are not alone.
+This story is not about saving another or surrendering one’s constitution; it’s about standing firmly on your own two feet and learning to love beyond a sense of duty.

 - Roxanna Lewis